ndrewtl/airspace-jekyll/_posts/2018-12-10-topic-modelling-python.md

 We can also see a fairly strong negative correlation between
 - **#tcot** and **#climate**

+What these really mean is up for interpretation and it won't be the focus of this tutorial.

 <a name="top_mod"></a>
 # Introduction to Topic Modelling

 What we have done so far with the hashtags has given us a bit more of an insight into the kind of things that people are tweeting about.
 We used our correlations to better understand the hashtag topics in the dataset (a kind of dimensionality reduction by looking only at the highly correlated ones).
-The correlation between **#FoxNews** and **#GlobalWarming** gives us more information as a pair than they do seperately.
+The correlation between **#FoxNews** and **#GlobalWarming** gives us more information as a pair than they do separately.

 But what about all the other text in the tweet besides the #hashtags and @users?
 Surely there is lots of useful and meaningful information in there as well?
 Yes!
 Absolutely, but we can't just do correlations like we have done here.
 There are far too many different words for that!
 We need a new technique!

 ...enter topic modelling

 Topic modelling is an unsupervised machine learning algorithm for discovering 'topics' in a collection of documents.
 In this case our collection of documents is actually a collection of tweets.
-I don't want to get too much into the details of the algorithms that we are going to look at since they are complex and beyond the scope of this tutorial.
-However, if you want to know know more, I enjoyed this <a href = "https://www.youtube.com/watch?v=3mHy4OSyRf0&t=319s"> LDA youtube video</a>.
+We won't get too much into the details of the algorithms that we are going to look at since they are complex and beyond the scope of this tutorial.
+We will be using latent dirichlet allocation (LDA) and at the end of this tutorial we will leave you to implement non-negative matric factorisation (NMF) by yourself.

-The important information to know is that these techniques take a matrix which is similar to the `hashtag_vector_df` dataframe that we created above.
+The important information to know is that these techniques each take a matrix which is similar to the `hashtag_vector_df` dataframe that we created above.
 Every row represents a tweet and every column represents a word.
-The entry at each row-column position is the number of times that a given word appears in the tweet for the row.
+The entry at each row-column position is the number of times that a given word appears in the tweet for the row, this is called the bag-of-words format.
+For the word-set `[#photography, #pets, #funny, #day]`, the tweet '#funny #funny #photography #pets' would be `[1,1,2,0]` in vector form.

-ie in the example we saw before

-{#photography, #pets, #funny, #day}

-Then the tweet '#funny #funny #photography #pets' would be \[1,1,2,0\] in vector form.

-Using this matrix they will form topics from the words.
-Each of the algorithms does this in a different way, but the basics are that the algorithms look at the co-occurence of words in the tweets and if words are often appearing in the same tweets together, then these words are likely to form a topic.
-The algorithm will form topics which group commonly co-occuring words.
+Using this matrix the topic modelling algorithms will form topics from the words.
+Each of the algorithms does this in a different way, but the basics are that the algorithms look at the co-occurrence of words in the tweets and if words often appearing in the same tweets together, then these words are likely to form a topic together.
+The algorithm will form topics which group commonly co-occurring words.
 A topic in this sense, is just list of words that often appear together and also scores associated with each of these words in the topic.
 The higher the score of a word in a topic, the higher that word's importance in the topic.
 Each topic will have a score for every word found in tweets, in order to make sense of the topics we usually only look at the top words - the words with low scores are irrelevant.

 For example, from a topic model built on a collection on marine research articles might find the topic